svanderburg/nijs/README.md

     $ nijs-build pkgs.js -A hello --eval-only

-Building NijS packages from a Nix expression
+Building NiJS packages from a Nix expression
 --------------------------------------------
 We can also call the composition CommonJS module from a Nix expression.
 This is useful to build NiJS packages from [Hydra](http://nixos.org/hydra), a continuous